 Bulk importing organizations can't be undone.
-Before importing the CSV file that contains the information of all your organizations, test that same CSV file with a single organization record to make sure the upload performs the intended tasks.
+Before importing the CSV file that contains the information of all your organizations, test that same CSV file with a single organization record to make sure the upload works as intended.

 Limitations of bulk importing users and organizations